stvhay/nightfall-monokai/README.md

 ## Features

-- A clean, dark look that's easy on the eyes
+- A clean, simple and beautiful dark look that's easy on the eyes
 - A compact sidebar to maximize space
 - Better chat input accessibility when using The Lounge as a PWA on iOS
 - Username color styles based on the default morning theme